Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Fish that have been documented most susceptible include rainbow sharks, red-tailed black sharks, rosy barbs, danios, and some tetras and some cichlids.

-For most “full blown” Streptococcus infections (not necessarily a mild eye infection), Erythromycin is often the drug of choice.
+For most “full blown” Streptococcus infections (not necessarily a mild eye infection), Erythromycin Phosphate is often the drug of choice.

 Mortality should cease within 48 hr of treatment with the correct antibiotic if complicating factors are not present.